nmvarinder/code-swipe/chapters.md

 - app.use("/route", rh1, rh2, rh3, rh4, ...)
 - router handler: array
  eg. app.use("/route", [rh1, rh2], rh3, rh4, ...) -=- this is same as aboves

+ - what is middleware
+ - how express js basically handles requests behind the scene
+ - write a dummy auth middleware for admin
+ - write a dummy auth middleware for all user except user/login